moleculerjs/moleculer-channels/README.md

 ## Failed message
 If the service is not able to process a message, it should throw an `Error` inside the handler function.
 In case of error and if `maxRetries` option is a positive number, the adapter will redeliver the message to one of all consumers.
 When the number of redelivering reaches the `maxRetries`, it will drop the message to avoid the 'retry-loop' effect.
-Unless the dead-lettering feature is enabled with `deadLettering.enabled: true` option.
-In this case, the adapter moves the message into the `deadLettering.queueName` queue/topic.
+If the dead-lettering feature is enabled with `deadLettering.enabled: true` option then the adapter will move the message into the `deadLettering.queueName` queue/topic.

 **Dead-Letter Logic**

 ![Dead-Letter](assets/dead_letter.png)

 ## Graceful stopping
-The adapters tracks the messages under processing.
-It means when a service or the broker is stopping the adapter blocking the process and waits until all active messages are not finished.
+The adapters tracks the messages that are being processed.
+This means that when a service or the broker is stopping the adapter will block the process and wait until all active messages are processed.

 ## Publishing
 Use the `broker.sendToChannel(channelName, payload, opts)` method to send a message to a channel.
 The `payload` should be a serializable data.